LarsBesselmann/Liberty-Getting-Started-TA-CC/README.md

     <kbd>![](./images/media/image42.png)</kbd>

-    In summary, the insights gained using Transformation Advisors common code discovery capability clearly show that performing the **8.5** days of effort required to modernize the **AcmeAnnuityCommon.jar** file means that MOST of the work will be completed for all five (5) of the ACME applications.
+    In summary, the insights gained using Transformation Advisors common code discovery capability clearly show that performing the **8.5** days of effort required to modernize the **AcmeAnnuityCommon.jar** file means that ALL of the work will be completed for all five (5) of the ACME applications.
+    You learned that **7.5** days of that work is modernizing the common code, which only needs to be done once.

     Recall the summary view for the **ACME group of applications** showed the **Total cost** for modernizing the entire ACME group of applications is **8.5** days.

     <kbd>![](./images/media/image27.png)</kbd>

-    You learned that **7.5** days of that work is modernizing the common code, which only needs to be done once.

-    You further learned that the **AcmeAnnuityCommon.jar** file cost accounts for **8.5** days of the **8.5** days required to modernize the common code.

-    Lastly, you learned that the cost associated for modernizing the **unique application code** for the **ACME group** of applications is only **1.5** day of the **11.5** days estimated by Transformation Advisor.

     <br/>

 ## 2.3.1 Export and review the Workspace summary and application details